Tips: How to write low-literacy financial education materials

 - This includes words like financial, insurance, investments, bargaining, negotiation, etc.

-- Even words used in the context of financial management needed simpler alternatives, such as: opportunities, unexpected, emergency, advantage, responsibility, sacrifice, education.
+- Even words used in the context of financial management needed simpler alternatives, such as opportunities, unexpected, emergency, advantage, responsibility, sacrifice, and education.

 - Sometimes it’s beneficial to let the reader assume what you’re talking about.
-For example, we might replace a statement like, “I will save my money in order to …” with one that says, “I will save in order to …” and let the reader assume we’re talking about “my money.”
+For example, we might replace a statement like, “I will save my money to…” with one that says, “I will save to…” and let the reader assume we’re talking about “my money.”